As a new or novice welder, it’s tricky to know which size to go for.

-The wire parameters chart tells us what the wire’s capable of and it’ll have the welding parameters for all the sizes the wire is available in.
+The wire parameters chart tells us what the wire’s capable of.
+You’ll find the welding parameters for all the sizes you can buy the wire in.
 The Blue Demon welding range is 50 – 175 Amp on their .030 flux core welding wire.

-A nice wide range and suits your welder as it can weld from 50 Amp to 120 Amp.
+A nice wide range.
+And it’ll suit your welder as it can weld from 50 Amp to 120 Amp.

-Best for now, till you get more experience, to stick to the 105 Amp they talk about as the Super Deal duty cycle.
-Think of it as a max for now for your welding.
+You’ll find it’s best for now.
+Till you get more experience.
+To stick to the 105 Amp they talk about as the Super Deal duty cycle.
+Think of it as a max for your welding.

 The voltage range on the wire is 15 to 17.
 You’re using standard household power?

-I strongly suggest you put any welder using household power on its own 20 Amp circuit as a minimum.
-Both the .030 and the .035 flux core wire is within the voltage range of what you’ve at home to power your Super Deal.
+I strongly suggest you put any welding machine using household power on its own 20 Amp circuit.
+Both the .030 and the .035 flux core wire is inside the voltage range of what you’ve at home to power your Super Deal..

 I was just getting to that.
 The welding range for the .035 is 75 Amp to 200 Amp and I note that the wire jumps quickly up from 75 to 100 Amp.

-You’re going to have the welder set at least half way up its Amp range to even start an arc with the 0.035 wire and you’ll have a much reduced duty cycle.
+You’re going to have your welder set at least half way up its Amp range to even start an arc with the 0.035 wire.
+And you’ll have a much reduced duty cycle.

-The larger the wire the more power is needed to melt it.
+The larger your wire size.
+The more power you’ll need to melt it.

-The wire feed speed range is from 70 to 305.
-Now we’re not sure what kind of wire feed speed you’re getting on your welder but this tells me that you’ll want to slow the wire feed speed down compared to the .030 flux core wire.
+Recommended wire feed speed range for the .035 Blue Demon wire is from 70 to 305.
+Now we’re not sure what kind of wire feed speed you’re getting on your welder.
+But this tells me that you’ll want to slow the wire feed speed down compared to the .030 flux cored wire.

-Your little welder is going to have to work hard to even start to melt the .035 flux core wire and to strike an arc.
+Your little welding machine is going to have to work hard to even start to melt the .035 flux core wire.
+And strike an arc.

-Even with flux core being more forgiving of the welder and the materials being welded.
-Clean off the steel, get as much rust off as you can.
-Get the weld edges as smooth as possible.
+Even though flux core wire is more forgiving.
+Clean off your steel.
+Get as much rust off your work as you can.
+Get your weld edges as smooth as possible.
 That way your little welder won’t have as much work to do.

-If you can find some .030 that also supports multiple passes then you can play with welding quarter inch or 3/16 ths with the necessary preparation.
+If you can find some .030 that also supports multiple passes.
+Then you can play with welding quarter inch or 3/16ths with the right prep.

-Your welder is unlikely to be up to welding with .035 flux core welding wire as it simply won’t have the power to do much with it.
+Your welder is unlikely to be up to welding with .035 flux core welding wire.
+Because it simply won’t have the power to do much with it.